BadrIT/translation_center/README.md

   self.email == 'admin@tc.com'
 end
 ```
-## rails 3
+## Rails 3
 If you are Using rails 3 you can revert back to tag 1.7.2

-## Mongo Support
+## MongoDB Support
-  * Create a sql database so your app connects to both mongo and this new sql database
+  * Create a SQL database so your app connects to both MongoDB and this new SQL database.
-  * Create new table in your new sql database that will be considered as translator user  and has a forign key for your mongo user
+  * Create a new SQL table (ex: translator_users) that will be considered as translator user and has a foreign key for your MongoDB user (ex: mongo_user_id)
-  * Add `acts_as_translator` to your sql user table not mogno user
+  * Add `acts_as_translator` to your ActiverRecord user (ex: TranslatorUser) model not Mogno User
+  * Update translation_center.yml to the translator model name if needed
+    ```ruby
+      tranlator_type: 'TranslatorUser'
+    ```
-  * You also need to add these methods in an initialize, for example `translation_authentication.rb` :
+  * You also need to add these methods in an initializer in case Devise is not existing in Mongo, for example `translation_authentication.rb` :
     ```ruby
       module TranslationCenter
         class ApplicationController < ActionController::Base